mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 Yes, this now means we have a `Grid` containing 2 rows and each row contains a `VerticalStackLayout`.
 It's perfectly reasonable to ask why we don't replace this with a single `VerticalStackLayout`.
 There are two reasons.

-1. We want to create a clear separation between the part that is the "header" and the part that is the "body".
-2. More importantly, we want to apply different styling and layout to the different parts.
+We want to create a clear separation between the part that is the "header" and the part that is the "body".
+More importantly, we want to apply different styling and layout to the different parts.

-To achieve this we can consider the following approaches:

 - We want the "header" to have a colored background and to go all the way to the edges of the page.
 - We want the "body" to have the default page background and not go all the way to the edges of the page.